University of Málaga: Teatinos Campus

 The function of the Science and Business Park, is to form a strategic alliance for the creation of an academic, scientific, entrepreneurial and innovative environment, which will operate within the framework of the Estrategia Universidad 2015 (University Strategy 2015).
 The Ministerio de Ciencia e Innovacion (Ministry for Science and Innovation), is the driving force behind this project and has as its objective the creation of a Campus de Excelencia Internacional (Campus for International Excellence) for Spanish universities.
 Also being able to participate within the university environment, will be combined universities, research and development institutes, technological centres and the productive sector.

-Study options
+Faculties

 The University of Malaga has undergraduate and postgraduate courses in all disciplines.
 On offer are a total of 65 undergraduate degrees and 6 double degrees, 64 master's degrees and 21 doctoral programmes all of which can be combined with internal qualifications courses, language courses, summer courses and university programmes for seniors.